vortexmakes/rkh-examples/blinky.cmake/README.md

 ![trazer-output](images/trazer-output.png)

-It shows the trace records when the PulseCounterMgr dispatches a `evActive` trigger to a PulseCounter component, and then it get into the `Setup` state.
-After `ACT_MIN_TIME` seconds it goes to `Active` state and stay there until it receives `evInactive` trigger, causing it goes to `Inactive` state.
-Finally, after `INACT_MAX_TIME` seconds it returns `ACT_MIN_TIME` state.
+It shows the trace records when the state machine processes a `after 2s` trigger.
 Since RKH can generate more than 100 different trace events during its execution, its trace module allow you to filter one or more of them in runtime, so you can choose the traces that you need.